CiscoTestAutomation/pyATS-project-template/README.md

-# pyATS Template Cookie-cutter Template
+# pyATS Template using Cookiecutter

 pyATS [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) project
 template to be used with the `pyats create project` command.